 With Don’s great instruction I started teaching Social Ballroom and Latin.
 When West Coast Swing became popular (again) I learned to dance and teach it; as Country got popular I took up the 2-Step (it’s a very easy and fun dance) and then came Argentine Tango (not so easy!).

-I have been to Buenos Aires 5 times .
-Three time I have taken students with me so they could experience the birthplace of Tango first hand.
+I have been to Buenos Aires 6 times .
+Four times I have taken students with me so they could experience the birthplace of Tango first hand.
 I had the good fortune of meeting Manuel Ortiz (the Black Panther of Tango) on my first trip to BA.
-I have since brought him and his partner, Laura Rodriguez to Canada 3 times and I study with him when I’m in BA.
+I have since brought him and his partner, Silvia Rodriguez to Canada 3 times and I study with them when I’m in BA.

 I was an adjudicator at Campeonato Intercontinental de Tango in Brazil in 2009 and in 2010 in Buenos Aires.

-In August 2009 I headed for the Netherlands to study with 16 other Tango teachers from around the world at “El Corte” a very famous Argentine Tango School that has been training people for over 20 years. … and while I was in the Netherlands I taught at Tipo Tango . … and I liked it so much I went back in 2010.
+In August 2009 I headed for the Netherlands to study with 16 other Tango teachers from around the world at “El Corte” a very famous Argentine Tango School that has been training people for over 20 years. … and while I was in the Netherlands I taught at Tipo Tango . … and I liked it so much I went back in 2010…. and twice more just for the fun of it!!

 I have also developed other programs – One I teach in local schools, I developed it in 2002 – Listen to the Rhythm – the kids learn 12 dances in 8 weeks – for more information on this program check this link.